Take a dive into the history and world of the Mountain Feist and squirrel hunting dogs in America

 More people need to be introduced to hunting squirrels.
 The practice represents a wholly different level of appreciation of the animal, connection to the land and celebration of our collective past.
 Game meat is healthy and there is great satisfaction gained from hunting your own food.
 Small game hunting is easier to get into compared to big game because access is often more forthcoming, especially after deer season has closed.
 Packing your kill out of the woods is much less of a chore and regulations are less daunting to interpret for new hunters.
 A long season means plenty of opportunities to get out and states even have dog training seasons if you use my preferred method—a squirrel dog.

 The meat is naturally flavorful and lends itself well to endless combinations in dishes.
 Squirrel can be substituted for any recipe that calls for chicken, rabbit, or even pork.
 You will hear people ask about there being enough meat on a squirrel to be worth eating, yet they relish small chicken wings or bony trout.
 It’s all what you’re accustomed to.
-A few squirrels with side dishes will feed more people than you might expect.
+A few squirrels with side dishes will feed more people than you might expect and classics like squirrel cacciatore can change peoples opinions forever.
 Fox squirrels can be up to three pounds depending on the subspecies.
 While breading and frying squirrel has a strong traditional following, deboning will open new horizons of stews, casseroles, loafs, meat pies, tacos stir fry, calzones and pizza.
 Wonderful things can be accomplished with marinades and a crock pot or pressure cooker for older individuals found in the late season.

 A truly American breed being used for a traditional job has a lot of appeal and resonates with a public longing to rediscover their roots.
 The local food and culture movements can be an ally in promoting preservation of these dogs by showing people the importance they played in the survival of our colonial ancestors.
 Feist dogs need to reclaim their position as the general-purpose homestead dog while simultaneously maintaining their hunting abilities that saved them from obscurity.